Release Date: June 1, 2019

 The scheme turns violent when it interferes with Magnolia’s rise to the highest levels of social prominence, but a shattered Blethen finds redemption in The Reaper.

-Because of recent political events in Catalonia’s centuries-old struggle for independence from Spain, and The Reaper’s historical roots in that struggle, the story of The Reaper, its disappearance, and the consequences in lives in the 21st century, although a work of fiction, makes this book timely and particularly poignant.
+Because of recent political events in Catalonia’s centuries-old struggle for independence from Spain, and The Reaper’s historical roots in that struggle, the story of The Reaper, its disappearance, and the consequences it creates in the 21st century, although a work of fiction, makes this story particularly poignant.

 To read an excerpt from The Reaper click here.